List of The Story of Tracy Beaker characters: Dolly

 Dolly, portrayed by Chloe Hibbert-Waters, made her first appearance on 7 January 2003 in series 2 of The Story of Tracy Beaker during the episode Back and Bad.
 She departed on 4 December 2003 in series 3 during the episode The Beaker Club when she gets fostered.
 When Nathan Jones arrives at The Dumping Ground in the first episode of series 2, to be a trainee care worker, Dolly starts to like him already.
-She said Lol that she thinks he's beautiful.
+She said to Lol that she thinks he's beautiful.
 After Tracy returns to the Dumping Ground, Dolly begs Tracy to help prank Nathan after he didn't give Dolly her special chocolate biscuit.
-Tracy and Dolly pretend that there is a 'Saturday Silly Hour' so they could make Nathan could embarrasses himself at dinner time in front of the kids, Duke and Jenny.
+Tracy and Dolly pretend that there is a 'Saturday Silly Hour' so that Nathan would embarrasses himself at dinner time in front of the kids, Duke and Jenny.
 Nathan keeps a close eye on Dolly, even though he lost a girlfriend thanks to her.